The speed limiter function helps you stay within the driving speed limit that you choose, known as the limit speed.

 Limited speed cannot be maintained

-When driving down a steep gradient, the system is unable to maintain the limit speed: the memorised speed will flash on the instrument panel information display to inform you of this situation.
+When driving down a steep gradient, the system is unable to maintain the limit speed: the memorised speed will flash on the instrument panel and an audible signal sounds at regular intervals to inform you of this situation.

 Putting the function on standby

-The speed limiter function is suspended when you press the 3 switch (O).
-In this case, the speed limit remains stored and the message “Memorised”, accompanied by this speed, appears on the instrument panel.
+The speed limiter function is suspended when you press switch 3 (O).
+In this case, the speed limit remains stored and the message “Memorisedˮ, accompanied by this speed, appears on the instrument panel.

 Recalling the limit speed